OriginTrail/ReadTheDocs/source/introduction-to-api.rst

 /api/imports_info ``GET``
 ----------------------------

-List detailed informations about all imported data sets (replicated or not) on current node.
+List information for all imported datasets.
+No query parameters required.
+Response contains list of information about imported datasets.

 Parameters
 ~~~~~~~~~~~~~~